Giancarl021/ifmd/.github/docs/concepts/macros.md

 @@123 --> @@123
 ```

+## `@@​title`

+This macro is used to set the Document Title.
+This value is **always** the first `h1` element on the Markdown verbatim, so no nested macros are allowed.

+This is the only flag that cannot be altered by any other means.

 ## `@@<name>`

 This macro is used to insert a value that was set by [property flags](./property-flags.md) or by the [`@@​set`](#set) macro.
 The macro is replaced by the value when the template is rendered.